-Our long-term debt is considered a Level 2 instrument and is recorded at book value in our consolidated financial statements.
-Our long-term debt reprices frequently due to variable interest rate terms and entails no significant changes in credit risk.
-As a result, we believe the fair value of our long-term debt approximates carrying value.
+The Term Loan Facility is considered a Level 2 instrument and recorded at book value in the Company's consolidated financial statements.
+The Term Loan Facility reprices frequently due to variable interest rate terms and entails no significant changes in credit risk.
+As a result, the fair value of the Term Loan Facility approximates carrying value.